-The C# API requires the library to be built as a shared library/DLL.
+The C# API requires the C/native library to be built as a native shared library (.so file or DLL).

-The runtime (.NET or Mono) has to be able to find the shared library.
+The runtime (.NET or Mono) has to be able to find the shared library/DLL.
 This can be done by copying the library to the respective system directory:

 On Linux or Mac OS X this is usually

 C:/Windows/System32.
 (Depending on the version of Windows this directory may differ).

 A simple example application

 public static void Main (string args)

 DateTimeOffset timestamp = MmsValue.MsTimeToDateTimeOffset (t);

 Console.WriteLine ("SPCSO1.stVal: " + stVal.ToString ());